cloudcreate-dk/essentials-project/README.md

 | [0.30.*](https://github.com/cloudcreate-dk/essentials-project/tree/springboot_3_1_x) | 17+                | 3.1.x                     |
 | [0.40.*](https://github.com/cloudcreate-dk/essentials-project/tree/main)             | 17+                | 3.2.x                     |

+Note: For Kotlin support you need to use version 0.40.4 or later

 The Essentials philosophy is to provide high level building blocks and coding constructs that allows for concise and strongly typed code, which doesn't depend on other libraries or frameworks, but instead allows easy integrations with many of the most popular libraries and frameworks such as Jackson, Spring Boot, Spring Data, JPA, etc.